Analysis | 3 takeaways from Tuesday’s White House coronavirus briefing

 2. Deborah Birx disagrees with the CDC director on a worse second wave of coronavirus

-“There’s a possibility that the assault of the virus on our nation next winter will actually be even more difficult than the one we just went through,” CDC Director Robert Redfield told The Washington Post in an interview Tuesday.
+“There’s a possibility that the assault of the virus on our nation next winter will actually be even more difficult than the one we just went through,” Centers for Disease Control and Prevention Director Robert Redfield told The Washington Post in an interview Tuesday.

 White House coronavirus response coordinator Deborah Birx said Tuesday she didn’t necessarily agree with that.

-“I think this has been pretty bad when you see what has happened in New York, that was very bad,” she said.
+“I think this has been pretty bad when you see what has happened in New York; that was very bad,” she said.
 She said she expects governments would have early warning signals for future outbreaks.

-She did separately share some good news, that the government data show improvement across almost all large metro areas — from New York to Detroit to Boston to Chicago (with a notable exception from the Washington, D.C., area).
-But she did say the government is continuing to seeing outbreaks in nursing homes especially in rural areas.
+She did separately share some good news, that the government data shows improvement across almost all large metro areas — from New York to Detroit to Boston to Chicago (with a notable exception in the D.C. area).
+But she did say the government is continuing to seeing outbreaks in nursing homes, especially in rural areas.

-Birx was also put on the spot on reopening the economy, specifically in the way the governor of Georgia is considering.
-But with Trump behind her, who had just said he trusted Gov. Brian Kemp’s (R) decision to allow hair salons and tattoo parlors to open, Birx had to use a rather tortured logic.
+Birx was also put on the spot on reopening the economy, specifically in the way the governor of Georgia is planning.
+But with Trump behind her, who had just said he trusted Republican Gov. Brian Kemp’s decision to allow hair salons and tattoo parlors to open, Birx had to use rather tortured logic.
 She said that maybe if people can get those while following the guidelines, that would be okay: “If there is a way that people can social distance and do those things, then they can do those things.
 I don’t know how, but people are very creative.”

-She would not advise further on what businesses and customers should do if state leaders allow a business that isn’t conducive to social distancing to open: “I’m not going to second-judge anyone about their decision-making, what I can say is we were really clear about what protects Americans.”
+She would not advise further on what businesses and customers should do if state leaders allow a business that isn’t conducive to social distancing to open: “I’m not going to second-judge anyone about their decision-making; what I can say is we were really clear about what protects Americans.”

 The response illustrated the tension between Trump and some Republican governors and public health experts right now on the urgency of reopening the economy.

-3. The Treasury Department will enforce penalties for large businesses that don’t pay back loans from the small business loan program
+3. The Treasury Department will enforce penalties for large businesses that don’t pay back loans from the small-business loan program

-Treasury Secretary Steven Mnuchin said he was giving chain businesses like Ruth’s Chris Steak House, Potbelly sandwich chain and hotels the benefit of the doubt that they didn’t understand the intent of the loan program Congress passed several weeks ago, which was to infuse small businesses that don’t otherwise have access to capital.
+Treasury Secretary Steven Mnuchin said he was giving chain businesses such as Ruth’s Chris Steak House, the Potbelly sandwich chain and hotels the benefit of the doubt that they didn’t understand the intent of the loan program Congress passed several weeks ago, which was to infuse small businesses that don’t otherwise have access to capital.

-A last-minute change in the law allowed individual branches of larger chain companies to apply, and they were loaned millions.
+A last-minute change in the law allowed individual branches of larger chain companies to apply, and they were lent millions.
 That contributed to running the program dry in a matter of weeks, reported The Post’s Jonathan O’Connell.
 Shake Shack, for example, gave its $10 million loan back.

 Congress is on its way to approving more than $300 billion more for the small-business loan program, and Mnuchin and Trump said they expected these larger businesses to pay back the loans soon, and warned of consequences.